purrplingcat/QuestFramework/docs/content-pack-guide.md

 Custom quest type.
 You can specify field `CustomTypeId` for more explicit which custom quest type.
 In JSON api you can use hooks to create custom quest handling.

+You can define custom quest via setup value `Custom` into field `Type` or in format `<modUID>/<QuestTypeName>` for custom quests defined by other mods which exposes their quest types for content packs.

 *Trigger*: Custom defined.
 In JSON api use hooks instead for handle your pure JSON custom quest.
 If you target a custom quest type defined by any other mod in your JSON content pack, follow instructions of the source mod of this quest type.

 ### Rewards